kamarbaizi/alx-zero_day/README.md

-My first readme by kammar
+My first readme by kamar